Charles de Gaulle

 RER B + Metro Line 14

-The alternative interchange, and honestly a wash with Orlyval for most people.
+The other interchange, and in fact it’s about even with Orlyval for the majority of people.

 Instead of getting off at Antony, ride RER B all the way to Châtelet–Les Halles, then switch to Metro Line 14 heading toward Aéroport d'Orly — the line's southern terminus.
 Slightly faster on paper than the Orlyval route for some travelers, still around an hour total, and the ticketing is simpler since a single Paris Region–Airports ticket now covers the full CDG-to-Orly journey across RER B and Metro 14 without needing to buy anything extra en route, provided you don't exit the barriers.